Safety at Home: Preventing Eye Injuries

 - Using dangerous chemicals such as oven cleaner and bleach (accidents involving common household products cause 125,000 eye injuries each year).
 Read the labels of chemicals and cleaners carefully, and don’t mix products.

 - Opening champagne bottles during a celebration.
 Wrap a towel or cloth around the top of the bottle while unscrewing it to “catch” the cork.
-Never point a champagne bottle towards another person or yourself when opening it.
+Never point a champagne bottle toward another person or yourself when opening it.

 - Drilling or hammering screws or nails into walls or hard surfaces like brick or cement.
 The screws or nails can fly into the air, or fragments can come off the surface.